hslima00/Tese_md/Tese_md/Markdown/2_reunioes.md

 ## 26-Apr-24

-- ver anchors do yolov9 (?)
+- [ ] ver anchors do yolov9 (?)
-- ver configuaração que possa limitar tamanho de bounding box
+- [x] ver configuaração que possa limitar tamanho de bounding box
+  - "As for bounding box size constraints, there isn't a direct built-in feature in YOLOv8 to limit detection by minimum or maximum bounding box size during the post-processing steps.
+However, it is a reasonable feature consideration for quality control in certain applications, and we may consider such additions for future versions." [source](https://github.com/ultralytics/ultralytics/issues/3876#issuecomment-1811642710)
-- passar pipeline na dataset LK
+- [ ] passar pipeline na dataset LK
-- ver yolov8/v9 segmentacao
+- [ ] ver yolov8/v9 segmentacao
-- criar tabela com parametros do treino (tamanho de imagem, batch size, data augmentation, lr, epocas)
+- [ ] criar tabela com parametros do treino (tamanho de imagem, batch size, data augmentation, lr, epocas)
-- averiguar val a 0
+- [ ] averiguar val a 0
-- guardar configuração do treino
+- [ ] guardar configuração do treino

+#

 ## Meeting with Rashmi 27-Apr-24